 We share the island's cultural heritage with our guests through guided walks with our naturalist.
 On these walks, historical sites are observed, and guests have the opportunity to hike to the highest point on the island in the footsteps of Captain Cook, to the aptly named Cook's Look.

 Environmentally friendly practices

 On Lizard Island, we also do our best to recycle what we use with seven main streams: co-mingled recycling, organics, compostable, cardboard, paper, batteries and toner cartridges.
 We're also pleased to have removed all plastic straws and bottles from use on Lizard Island as of 1 September 2018.

 Our dedication to the environment is reflected through our waste and recycling handling.
 Approximately 60 per cent of all waste from the resort operation on Lizard Island is either recycled or deployed for alternative use.

-All waste on the island is separated and removed on the fortnightly barge, to limit any cross contamination with the national balance of the flora and fauna.
+All waste on the island is separated and removed on the fortnightly barge, to limit any cross contamination with the natural balance of the flora and fauna.

 Support for the local community